Marcus4420/dooter/README.md

 - Setup RLS on messages
 - Normalize DB
 - Update schemas
+- Change from Serial to UUID in database
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.